youssefhammani/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Explain what this command does  "touch hello"
+Explain what this command does  "chmod u+x hello"

 The command chmod u+x hello is a shell command used to change the permissions of the file hello.
 The chmod command stands for "change mode", and it is used to modify the permissions of files and directories in Unix-like operating systems.